bluesliverx/grails-spring-security-oauth2-provider/README.md

 http://localhost:8080/app/oauth/token?grant_type=client_credentials&client_id=clientId&client_secret=clientSecret
 ```

 The response from a login such as this is the following JSON.
-The `access_token` is the important piece here.
+The `access_token` may then be used to access resources while the refresh token may be used at a later time to get a new access token (see section on refresh tokens below for more information).

 ```javascript
 {